rakvat/neo4j_rest_wrapper/Readme.md

 # Rather use this one

-Dimitriid has a working neo4j wrapper for erlang:
+Dmitriid has a working neo4j wrapper for erlang:
 [neo4j-erlang](https://github.com/dmitriid/neo4j-erlang.git)

 Mine was only experimental.